wp-plugins/sidecar-decision-tree/readme.txt

 == Frequently Asked Questions ==

-= What questions do you answer here? =

-None yet, check back soon!
+= Can I add a link to click in an answer? =

+Not now!
+We're planning on adding this feature later.
+For now, you can put HTML with an href in the answer "subtext" field as a work around.

+= Can I get statistics on which answers folks arrived at? =

+Like the question above, not now!
+We're planning on adding this feature later.

 == Screenshots ==

-1. Start by creating a DT dt.create.png
+1. Start by creating a DT
-1. Then use the editor to place the DT in your post or page dt.edit.png
+2. Then use the editor to place the DT in your post or page
-1. You visitor see an easy to use DT dt.sample.1.png
+3. You visitor see an easy to use DT
-1. And they'll know when they've reached their answer dt.sample.2.png
+4. And they'll know when they've reached their answer

 == Changelog ==

+= 1.0.2 =
+* Fix link in dashboard to privacy policy and terms of service.
+If you're wondering, it's here! http://sidecar.tv/about-privacy-tos/
+* WordPress.org: Add a few FAQs based on forum activity.
+* WordPress.org: Add banner and fix main top text to not overflow.
+* WordPress.org: Clean up readme and screenshots.
+Remove awkward "other notes".

+= 1.0.1 =
+* Fix links in admin to dashboard and instructions

 = 1.0 =
 * Initial release